hank-ai/darknet/README.md

 winget install Microsoft.VisualStudio.2022.Community --silent --override "--wait --quiet --add Microsoft.VisualStudio.Workload.NativeDesktop"
 ```

+Be careful, that last line is quite long, make sure you copy all of it!

 Once everything is downloaded and installed, click on the "Windows Start" menu again and select `Developer Command Prompt for VS 2022`.  **Do not** use PowerShell for these steps, you will run into problems!

 > Advanced users: